 One of the show’s biggest Star Wars moments came with last year’s themed special “The Proton Transmogrification.”
 Timed to coincide with May the Fourth celebrations, the episode was jam-packed with countless, clever Star Wars references.
 Some examples?
 Raj introduces the Admiral Ackbar’s Snack Bar full of items, like “R2-Decaf,” “Cafe Au Leia,” and “Attack of the Scones.”
 Amy and Bernadette bake a Death Star cake.
 Most memorably?
 After Sheldon misses Professor Proton’s funeral, he appears in Sheldon’s dream as an Obi-Wan, complete with Jedi robes and a light saber.

 1. James Earl Jones and Carrie Fisher cameos

-Star Wars and The Big Bang Theory collided in an awesome way, when franchise stars James Earl Jones (who voiced Darth Vader) and Carrie Fisher (Princess Leia herself) both made a cameo in the episode 14 of season seven, “The Convention Conundrum.”
-Sheldon meets Jones in the a restaurant after a failed attempt to set up his own Comic-Con.
+Star Wars and The Big Bang Theory collided in an awesome way when franchise stars James Earl Jones (who voiced Darth Vader) and Carrie Fisher (Princess Leia herself) both made a cameo in Episode 14 of Season 7, “The Convention Conundrum.”
+Sheldon meets Jones in a restaurant after a failed attempt to set up his own Comic-Con.
 Unlike the other celebrities Sheldon has met, Jones takes a liking to Sheldon and the two end up embarking on a jam-packed night filled with ice cream, karaoke, and even a strip club.
 Towards the end, they also prank Fisher by knocking on her door and running away.
 Fun fact: that was the first time Jones and Fisher had met in person.
 Now that‘s how you pay homage to Star Wars.